First off, download Moose and unzip it into an empty folder.

 Folders

-Ideally, this should always point to the root location of your music files, despite the scanning method you use.
+This should always point to the root location of your music files, despite the scanning method you use.
 Usually the entry is a windows UNC network share - see Shortcuts and Network Shares below.

 The Folders entry is mainly used for folder scanning, but also the copy, tagger and open folder functions use it.
 Moose will work and be useful without it being set, but obviously these features will have problems.